foreverLoveWisdom/foreverLoveWisdom/README.md

 > Mak­ing even a sim­ple change to a mono­lith­ic code­base is pret­ty hard because you must under­stand the entire thing very well.
 Mak­ing changes to small­er, well-defined mod­ules is much easier.

+ > Do what you feel in your heart to be right – for you’ll be criticized anyway.